wazuh/wazuh-documentation/source/getting-started/use_cases/containers_security.rst

    * - A new application is installed on the Docker host
      - Vulnerabilities are detected on the Docker host

-Example of alert when a Docker container is created:
+Expand the output to see an example of an alert generated when a Docker container is created.

 .. code-block:: json
   :emphasize-lines: 9,12,14
-  :class: output
+  :class: output accordion-output

   {
     "agent": {